The psychology of why haunted houses scare us silly

 Such places also lack what environmental psychologists refer to as legibility.
 Legibility reflects the ease with which a place can be recognized, organized into a pattern and recalled—in other words, a place that we can wander around in without getting lost.

 Thus, the typical haunted house is large, dark, surrounded by overgrown vegetation, and full of surprising architectural features such as secret rooms and closets under staircases.
-Attics and basements are also must-have items, and, of course, spider webs, bats, rats and insects make nice accessories.
+Attics and basements are also must-have items, and, of course, spider webs, bats, rats, and insects make nice accessories.

-The older the better
+The older, the better

 Most haunted houses have some sort of “legend” associated with them.
 It usually involves a story about a grisly death or accident.
 There may even be a history of suicide and murder.

-The older a place is, the more likely we are to perceive it as haunted because there’s been much more time for tragic things to have taken place.
+The older a place is, the more likely we are to perceive it as haunted, because there’s been much more time for tragic things to have taken place.

 Stimuli such as moldy odors, antiquated Victorian or Gothic architecture, wood interiors and old portraits on the wall reinforce an ambiance of great age.
 Assuming that the house is no longer occupied, signs of life suddenly interrupted and frozen in time only amplify the fear factor.